Tanzu-Solutions-Engineering/tanzu-service-mesh/README.md

-# This is the main repository of Tanzu Service Mesh demo materials #
+# This is the main repository of Tanzu Service Mesh materials #

 ## In this repository: ##
  - Sample application